Alessandro Pepe

-Alessandro Pepe (born 10 January 1972), better known as the "Fog Man", is an Italian FX Artist, currently working for DreamWorks Animation.
+Alessandro Pepe (born 10 January 1972) is an Italian FX Artist, currently working for Google.

 Pepe was born in Rome, but moved to Genoa in his childhood years.
 His interest for Computer Graphics emerged early on, during his high school years, where he mastered rendering techniques on the Amiga platform.

 Early career

 After a few stints with local studios in Italy, Pepe eventually moved to Switzerland in 2001 and joined Amila Entertainment, where he focused on the creation of computer-generated animations for various commercials.
 In 2006 Pepe moved back to Genoa and started a collaboration with Art Five Animation Studio, which led to the successful development of the Ceres Beer 2006 TV spot series, which was aired on all the major Italian television networks.
-This experience marked the turning point of Pepe's career.

 Major projects

 In August 2006 Pepe moved to Australia and joined Animal Logic, as Lighting Technical Director for Warner Bros.'s animated movie Happy Feet, which later won the 2006 Academy Award for Best Animated Feature.